ThatOpen/engine_web-ifc/README.md

 3. EMSCRIPTEN v3.1.44 or later
 4. CMAKE v3.18 or later

+## Regression Testing

+We have a library of test models in the tests/public folder.
+If you have a model you would like to contribute please open a PR.

+You can run regression tests on all these models by running `npm run regression`.
+It will alert you if any of the sample model geometry has changed.
+If the change is correct you can refresh the regression tests by running `npm run regression-update`.

 ## Building WASM module

 ### Setting up emscripten and build system